 The student may reestablish satisfactory academic progress at any time if s/he successfully completes a term with a cumulative GPA at or above 3.0 and a pace at or above 66.67%.
-The student who reestablishes satisfactory academic progress are advised that they no longer need to be on an academic plan.
+The students who reestablish satisfactory academic progress are advised that they no longer need to be on an academic plan.